GibbyGecko/CompRobo_FSM_Team_15/README.md

 ### Overall Design

-A Neato running the FSM drives a square, then slowly approaches  the wall in front of it and stops 1 m away.
+A Neato running the FSM drives a square, drives forward in a spiral until it; sees something, or completes a full circle.
 When both side bumpers are pressed (or Enter is pressed for simulation), it approaches the wall, turns parallel, and follows it.
 At any point, pressing any bumper e-stops the robot until the bumper is released.

 States:
 - Drive square: runs `drive_square.py` until four sides are completed.
-- Collision avoidance: runs `collision_avoidance.py`, which stops the robot 1 m from an obstacle.
+- Spiral collision avoidance: runs `spiral_collision_avoidance.py`, which drives one full spiral with lidar collision avoidance.
 - Wall following: runs `wall_follower.py` (approaches, turns, follows).

 Transitions:
-- Drive square to collision avoidance: four sides completed.
+- Drive square to spiral collision avoidance: four sides completed.
-- Collision avoidance to wall following: both side bumpers pressed, or Enter in simulation.
+- Spiral collision avoidance to wall following: both side bumpers pressed, or Enter in simulation.
 - Emergency stop: any bump publishes zero velocity in any state.